 EHS-Occupational Medicine will collect and review health histories for residential youth program staff who serve in roles where they are responsible for custodial care of minors.
-After completing the forms, staff will receive guidance from EHS-Occupational Medicine on how to manage health concerns in a residential environment.
+After completing the forms, staff will receive an email from EHS-Occupational Medicine on how to manage health concerns in a residential environment.

-- EHS-Occupational Medicine will reach out to the Authorized Custodian for each residential youth activity with instructions about sharing the link to the health history questionnaire with all residential youth activity staff providing custodial care for minors. - The Authorized Custodian for each residential youth activity will provide EHS-Occupational Medicine with a list of all staff in custodial care roles.
-The Authorized Custodian will also provide all staff in custodial care roles with information about completing the required health history questionnaire.
+- EHS-Occupational Medicine will provide instructions to the Authorized Custodian for each residential youth activity about sharing the link to the health history questionnaire with all residential youth activity staff providing custodial care for minors.
+A clearance email will be sent to the Authorized Custodian following review of the provided information if there are no significant concerns. - The Authorized Custodian will provide all staff in custodial care roles with information about completing the required health history questionnaire and track completion.

-- In April, Authorized Custodians received an email containing instructions for completing the staff health history questionnaire. - All residential youth activity staff in custodial care roles must log into the MyUHS portal and complete the online health history questionnaire, consent to treat, and release of information forms.
+- All residential youth activity staff in custodial care roles must log into the MyUHS portal and complete the online health history questionnaire, consent to treat, and release of information forms.
 This process should take 10-15 minutes.
-Within 10 business days, staff will receive a secure message (in the MyUHS portal) which provides them guidance about how to manage certain health conditions while working in residential youth activities. - Staff without a NetID can complete this information in an alternative manner.
+Within 10 business days, staff will receive a secure message (in the MyUHS portal) which provides them guidance about how to manage certain health conditions while working in residential youth activities. - Staff without a NetID can complete this information in an alternative manner. - Staff with health statuses that may impact their ability to supervise minors (e.g., serious allergy, epilepsy) are responsible for communicating that status with the Authorized Custodian.